ESF-2002/TP-CD-Yassine_Zakariae/README.md

 # Hello!!
-This is a spring boot app!
+This is a spring boot app!!

 This app is simple.
 It connects to a postgres database and says if the database works.